tscircuit/docs/docs/guides/understanding-fabrication-files.md

 ---
 title: Understanding Fabrication Files
+description: >-
-description: Fabrication files are files that can be uploaded to a fabricator or turn-key
+  Fabrication files are files that can be uploaded to a fabricator or turn-key manufacturer to get an entire circuit board made. tscircuit includes three main types of files inside our fabrication files `zip`:
 ---

 ## Overview